BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 To this end, for 500 prompts from our evaluation dataset, \tool generated 768-dimensional binary fingerprints and applied its differential privacy transformation by varying $\alpha$ values from 0.2 to 3.4.
 For each configuration, we computed the Hamming distance between original and noise-perturbed fingerprints, comparing observed distances against the theoretical expectation $(1-p)d$.
 As a baseline reference, we generated 1,000 pairs of independent random binary vectors to establish the average distance for completely uncorrelated binary vectors.
 The mean Hamming distance for these independent vectors is $384.44 \pm 13.65$, which serves as a baseline for comparison.
 Figure~\ref{fig:binaryshield-noise-calibration} demonstrates that our theoretical model precisely predicts the observed self-Hamming distortion across all privacy levels confirming \tool's alignment with theory.
+At $\alpha = 0.2$, \tool's perturbed binary fingerprint reaches a Hamming distance of $346 \pm 13.41$, nearly matching the random baseline.
+This results in lower F1 scores at small $\alpha$ (Figure~\ref{fig:binaryshield-privacy-utility-tradeoff-with-baselines}).